Ateez: 2021: Fever series, Kingdom and domestic promotions

 In addition to their music releases, the group and individual members participated in various Korean television programs.
 In March, Yeosang became a co-host of SBS MTV's music program The Show.
 Meanwhile, Yunho, Jongho, Seonghwa, and San were cast in the KBS2 television drama Imitation, which aired from May to July.
 The competition show Kingdom: Legendary War that Ateez participated in alongside five other K-pop boy groups first aired on April 1.
 For the final round, they released the song "멋 (The Real)" on May 28, which Mingi participated in recording but not performing.
 The group finished in third place overall.
-On May 22, Ateez returned to Immortal Songs for a fourth time, winning with their performance of Psy's "Right Now" and consequently tying with Mamamoo for most wins by a idol group on the show.
+On May 22, Ateez returned to Immortal Songs for a fourth time, winning with their performance of Psy's "Right Now" and consequently tying with Mamamoo for most wins by an idol group on the show.

 On July 9, KQ Entertainment confirmed that San tested positive but was asymptomatic for COVID-19.
 All members except Mingi suspended their activities to enter self-isolation until July 23, and San stayed at a treatment center until he was released on July 19.
 On July 19, it was announced that Mingi would be returning to group activities.